NanneHuiges/JSend/README.md

 ## Notes
 * Note that the `composer.lock` file is ignored.
 This is standard practice for libraries.
-* The current tests are done on php 7.2, but tests are for 7.3 and 7.4 as well

 # Credits
 The library was written by [Jamie Schembri](https://github.com/shkm).
 It has been transfered to the current account [Nanne Huiges](https://github.com/NanneHuiges) in december 2015.